PascalDutch/PascalDutch/README.md

 - 👋 Hi, I’m @PascalDutch
 - 👀 I’m interested in Unix, Linux, embedded systems, C, C++, Java
-- 🌱 I’m currently learning C#, Linux
+- 🌱 I’m currently learning C, C++, Linux
 - 💞️ I’m looking to collaborate on open source Linux projects!
-- 📫 How to reach me pascaldutch@gmail.com
+- 📫 How to reach me pascaldutch@gmail.com/pascalcokart@outlook.com

 <!---
 PascalDutch/PascalDutch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.